 Unfortunately, though the resulting video looked gorgeous in 4K, I couldn’t shake the feeling that it was overly flat, even lifeless.
 Much work went into making Farrago a lively app that’s full of subtle motion, and the video simply wasn’t doing it justice.

 Thankfully, a better idea arrived in an unexpected flash of inspiration.
-While I was assembling the video’s soundtrack, it struck me that the layout of my GarageBand-based project looked rather like Farrago itself, with colored sound file blocks showing waveforms.
+While I was assembling the video’s soundtrack, it struck me that the layout of my GarageBand-based project looked rather like Farrago itself, with coloured sound file blocks showing waveforms.
 I wondered how the video’s audio track would look if I actually brought it in to Farrago.

 The GarageBand project that inspired the concept